francogassibe/Weldbot/README.md

     Generating the trajectories
     Simulation

-    The detailed information of the project is on the  'explanaition'  power point presentation on the TF_Robotica1 file.
+    The detailed information of the project is on the  'explanaition'  power point presentation in the TF_Robotica1 file.